 Discover how server virtualization works, and explore virtualization software and hardware.
 You will also review the methods used to make sure the software development process is as secure as possible, as well as discover how to determine if a host computer is secured both internally and externally.

 Learn the differences between penetration testing and vulnerability scanning.
 You will examine the six phases of the penetration testing process, and discover how vulnerability management works.
 Finally, review the key terms and concepts you'll see on the CompTIA Security+ exam.

 Ron Gilster is a best-selling author with more than 40 titles in print.
 He writes on topics including information technology (IT) certifications, real estate, and business.
 Ron has held a variety of IT-related positions, ranging from computer operator to senior manager.
 He has worked in consulting, manufacturing, software development, telecommunications, and higher education.
 He has an MBA and holds A+, Network+, i-Net+, CCNA, and AAGG certifications.
 He has developed and facilitated numerous courses and has taught in A+, Network+, and CCNA boot camps.
 His books include CompTIA Cloud+ CV0-001 In Depth,CCNA For Dummies, A+ Certification for Dummies, Server+ For Dummies, Network+ For Dummies, i-Net+ For Dummies, Cisco Networking For Dummies, MCSA For Dummies, CCDA For Dummies, Microsoft Office SharePoint Server 2007: A Beginner's Guide, CEA-CompTIA DHTI+ Digital Home Technology Integrator All-In-One Exam Guide, and PC Hardware: A Beginner's Guide.

-Prospective students should complete my CompTIA® Security+ Certification Prep 1 course prior to enrolling in this course.
+You should complete the CompTIA® Security+ Certification Prep 1 course prior to enrolling in this course.
 In addition, CompTIA recommends that you have A+ and Network+ certifications and two years of on-the-job networking experience, prior to taking this exam.
 These certifications and the work experience aren't absolutely required, but you should have substantial knowledge of TCP/IP networking and computer and networking hardware to get the most out of this course and understand the concepts and terminology required for the exam.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.